OwinoLucas/nadai/README.md

 ## Tecnology Used
 - HTML - We used html to make the landing pages in the website.
-- JavaScript - Used to make the page inteructive.
+- JavaScript - Used to make the page interactive.
 - CSS - We used css to do the styling of the website and to make it appeling.

 ## Projects live link